Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 In praise of the Property Department

-Dubbed Liverpool's Cathedral of Commercial, the Woolworth Building dominated Liverpool's Church Street when it was completed in 1923.
+Dubbed Liverpool's Cathedral of Commerce, the Woolworth Building dominated Liverpool's Church Street when it was completed in 1923.
 It took the place of the City's Pro-Cathedral.
 Today the building has been converted to form the Liverpool One Shopping Centre

 William Priddle, the F. W. Woolworth & Co.
 Ltd. architect behind virtually all of the pre-war store design, and mastermind behind the Liverpool "Cathedral"